 Setting unattainable goals is simply setting up yourself for failure and disappointments in life.
 A Forbes article on careers identifies self-reflection as an important part of career planning.
-You need to take time to look at the realities of life to avoid setting goals which demoralize you.
+You need to take time to look at the realities of life to avoid setting goals that demoralize you.
 Take an assessment of everything you need to do to achieve your career goal and determine if such a goal is attainable.

 - Set Relevant and Realistic Career Goals

 When setting up a career plan, you will have to write down all the goals you want to achieve.
 After doing so, you need to critically examine each of these goals to determine if they are realistic and relevant to your ultimate career goal.

 Look at the bigger scheme of things and assess if your goals fit into your plan.
 Anything that doesn’t help you achieve the ultimate goal must go.
 Don’t set lofty goals that might end up curtailing your potential to actualize your career plan.

 For instance, you would like to work with CNN or FOX as a reporter and this is a good goal but it is not realistic because these two companies only hire highly experienced media experts.

 If you’re living somewhere on the West Coast, aim to look for startup companies in San Francisco or nearby areas.
 Unless you’re willing to move into another place for a job, traveling from home to work will be a hassle if you’ll be looking for a job that will take a lot of hours for the commute.